wild-devops/pwshake/doc/step.md

     - test
     - deploy
   ```
-  This is useful for implementation of conditional scenarios inside run lists execution.
+  This is useful for implementation of conditional scenarios inside tasks execution.

   Example:
   ```